tobiasbriones/ep-coniestica/_project/docs/loading-pane-algorithm.md

 dismissing the animation and avoiding the user to leave because the loading process seemed really tough!.

-The loading pane view is managed at the [LoadingPaneManager.mjs ](https://github.com/TobiasBriones/example.programming.web.coniestica/tree/v2.0.0/src/js/ui/loading-pane/LoadingPaneManager.mjs) class.
+The loading pane view is managed at the [LoadingPane.mjs ](https://github.com/TobiasBriones/example.programming.web.coniestica/tree/v2.0.0/src/js/ui/loading-pane/LoadingPaneManager.mjs) class.